 In the early 1990s, health concerns were identified by the use of talc.
 However, it has been seen that talc which is mined in the presence of asbestos is harmful to the skin.
-Thus, the talc which is to be used by the cosmetic industry is mined carefully to avoid the presence of asbestos.
+Thus, the talc that is to be used by the cosmetic industry is mined carefully to avoid the presence of asbestos.

 Roofing materials have to exhibit weather-resistant properties so that they can have a longer lifespan.
 Similarly, it is used on roll roofing to prevent stickiness.